fede4git/fiberapi/README.md

 # fiberapi
-rest api with fiber and postgresql
+A financial Rest API App to track expenses developed with GO, Fiber, GORM and MySQL